 This section of the report reviews the latest Pell Grant program funding trends and reviews Pell Grant funding sources and procedures.
 The program has somewhat unique funding characteristics because of the mix of discretionary and mandatory funding, the 2006 budget scoring rule, and its ability to carry over a surplus or shortfall of discretionary funding to subsequent fiscal years.
-This section explores these concepts and the effect that they have on appropriations acts.
+This section explores these concepts and the effect that they have on amounts provided in annual appropriations acts.